-Students with Disabilities as defined by Massachusetts General Law, Chapter 71B and Federal Legislation, IDEA - Public Law 105-17, and currently under an Individual Education Plan (I.E.P.) shall be subject to all provisions of the STUDENT HANDBOOK.
+Students with Disabilities as defined by Massachusetts General Law, Chapter 71B and Federal Legislation, IDEA - Public Law 105-17, and currently under an Individual Education Plan (I.E.P.) or Section 504 shall be subject to all provisions of the STUDENT HANDBOOK.
 At the time of the TEAM meeting, all members of the TEAM will determine whether that particular student's special needs require modification of the rules and regulations outlined in the STUDENT HANDBOOK.
-Any such modifications shall be described in the student's IEP.
+Any such modifications shall be described in the student's IEP or Section 504 Plan.
+The team will convene within ten (10) days of the decision to suspend.
+Not later than the date of the decision to take disciplinary action, MRVTS will notify the parents of that decision and provide them written notice of procedural safeguards.